graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 For consistency and ease of notation, examples of the response are given in JSON throughout this specification.

-## Content Types
+## Media Types

-The following are the officially recognized GraphQL content types to designate encoding JSON over HTTP.
+The following are the officially recognized GraphQL media types to designate encoding JSON over HTTP.

 | Name                       | Description                                   |